-ETH researchers work closely with university medical faculties and hospitals and other clinics; for example, by taking a leading role in the Swiss Personalized Health Initiative.
-The aim of the initiative is to improve the quality and efficiency of clinical medicine through individually tailored preventative measures and treatments.
-The collaboration is particularly close with the University of Zurich and University Hospital Zurich.
-Under the umbrella of University Medicine Zurich, ETH Zurich researchers work with experts from these two institutions on various projects.
-A donation enabled ETH Zurich and the University of Zurich to found the Wyss Translation Center, which focuses on speeding up translation.
+ETH researchers work closely with university medical faculties and hospitals and other clinics.
+Together with the university hospitals and the Universities of Zurich and Basel, ETH has formed the Personalized Health Alliance, which aims to take a leading role in the Swiss Personalized Health Network Initiative from SERI(State Secretariat for Education, Research and Innovation) and the ETH Board's Personalized Health and Related Technologies (PHRT) Initiative.
+The goal is to improve prevention and treatment, and thus the quality and efficiency of clinical medicine, through individually medical interventions.
+Under the umbrella of University Medicine Zurich, ETH Zurich researchers work with researchers and clinicians from these two institutions on various projects.
+A donation enabled ETH Zurich and the University of Zurich to found the Wyss Translation Center, which focuses on translating results from fundamental research into applications for use in the healthcare sector.
 ETH also coordinates the ETH Domain’s focus area of Medicine and Medical Technologies.

 In the field of education, ETH Zurich offers a number of courses that border medicine and technical sciences, such as the Master’s in Health Sciences and Technology with a specialisation in medical technology.
 To meet the rapid developments in medicine, a new Bachelor’s in Medicine will be introduced at ETH in autumn 2017.
 It is part of a joint education initiative with the universities of Basel and Zurich, and Università della Svizzera Italiana (USI).
 The degree content, in accordance with the Swiss Catalogue of Learning Objectives for Medical Training, will be supplemented by an ETH-specific immersion in scientific and technical principles and research.
 The partner universities will take the graduates into their Master’s programmes.